NITHISH-Projects/AutoGherkin_Autogen/README.md

 # AutoGherkin Autogen

 AI-powered, dynamic Gherkin (.feature) generator for websites with hover-based interactions and overlays/popups.
 The system runs Playwright to analyze a live page (no hardcoded selectors), detects hover-triggered reveals and modal overlays, and produces clean BDD scenarios.
-It integrates with AutoGen + Ollama where available, with a deterministic fallback to generate feature files even without an LLM.
+It integrates with AutoGen + Ollama where available, with a deterministic fallback to generate feature files with LLM.

 Contents
 - Overview